Over the last 16 years, Tamara Pogue has successfully worked to foster community, build consensus, and get things done here in Summit County.

 She incubated the Building Hope Program, a vital mental health resource now in its fourth year in Summit County; started the Housing Works Initiative (adding more than 30 long term rentals to Summit’s bed base); worked on a variety of issues related to emergency financial assistance, and worked to start the Summit Prosperity Initiative in coordination with the Summit Chamber of Commerce.
 Tamara was co-chair of the successful 1A for Summit campaign, approved by voters in 2018, to fund recycling, childcare, wildfire mitigation, and mental health.
 Tamara currently serves on the Snake River Planning Commission and has served on the Board of Lake Dillon Preschool.

 As Commissioner, Tamara is committed to finding ways to balance the needs of our workforce, economy and natural resources.
 Tamara is excited to lead projects related to economic resilience and mental health.
 She is also looking forward to hearing directly from the folks in Summit County about what matters to them.

 Prior to moving to Summit County, Tamara served as staff to Maine Governor John Baldacci, Former Vermont Governor Howard Dean, and the Maine State Senate.
 Tamara also served as Deputy Director of Wisconsin Citizen Action, Wisconsin’s largest public advocacy nonprofit organization, where Tamara was instrumental in involving Wisconsin citizens in developing legislation in the areas of health care, economic development and education.

 A graduate of Bates College in Lewiston, Maine, Tamara also holds a Master’s Degree in Non-profit Management from Regis University.

-She lives in Dillon Valley with her 10 year-old daughter Aila, 5 year-old twins Anja and Graham, and Derby their excitable, loveable rescue dog.
+She lives in Dillon Valley with her three children Aila, Anja, and Graham, and Derby their excitable, loveable rescue dog.

 P.O.
 Box 68